learn-co-curriculum/java-inheritance_constructors/README.md

 ## Default No-Args Constructors

 Recall that Java generates a no-args constructor if a class does not explicitly define a constructor.
-Let's update each class to add a explicit no-args constructor with a print statement to see how objects are created based on inheritance.
+Let's update each class to add an explicit no-args constructor with a print statement to see how objects are created based on inheritance.